 The Summit School of Traditional Music and Culture presents Trad Camp 2020 July 13-17!
 This week-long music immersion camp is perfect for kids 8-16 years old who either have a newfound interest in music, or a deep interest in furthering musicianship.
-Classes range from Beginner to Advanced on a variety of instruments including fiddle, guitar, ukulele, drums, songwriting, voice, and more.
+Last year, classes ranged from Beginner to Advanced on a variety of instruments including fiddle, guitar, ukulele, drums, voice, and more; this year will have similar offerings.
 Budding musicians enjoy developing technique and skill on instruments they know, but are also encouraged to try something new.
-Our instructors (to be announced soon!) are first class, recognized for both the quality of their teaching, and their performance skills.
+Our instructors are first class, recognized for both the quality of their teaching, and their performance skills.

 Note: If you're looking for a VT traditional music immersion camp for kids, but the dates or location of Summit School's camp present a challenge for you, check out the YTV Trad Camp held in Shelburne, VT, July 27-31 this year, more info at this website: YTV Trad Camp

 Monthly gathering for youth interested in traditional music.
 This is a chance for kids to play tunes with others in a casual setting, learn some new tunes, introduce personal favorites to others, and practice the art of playing in a group.
 All instruments are welcome.
 Tunes are taught by ear.
 Age range is roughly 8-14, but the main requirements are a basic ability to play one’s instrument and a desire to be part of a group.

 The Youth Jam meets the second Friday of each month from 4:30-5:30, and is led by rotating local instructors, including Ruth Einstein, Joanne Garton, Susan Reid, Katie Trautz, and Yasi Zeichner.
 There is no charge.